Dood-x/GameplayProgrammerTest/README.md

 project made with Unity 2021.3.5f1

-All self made files are in GameplayProgrammerTest folder under Assets, other folders are downloaded and not mine All scripts in the folder are created from scratch
+All self made files are in GameplayProgrammerTest folder under Assets, other folders are downloaded and not mine <br>
+All scripts in the folder are created from scratch

 ### Controls